fvcalderan/tutano/README.md

 ## Launch the game from the terminal

-It's important that Tutano is launched from within the terminal, especially if you'll use the map editor.
+It's important that Tutano is launched from within the terminal, especially if plan to use the map editor.
 In GNU/Linux or MacOS, in Tutano's root folder, type `./Tutano`.
 In Windows, using the CMD, just type `Tutano` in Tutano's root folder.